PabloLE10/RelishTest/README.md

 ## Expected Results
 The total amount in the shopping cart must be $29.99 which is the value of the product Sauce Labs Backpack

+## Actual Result
+The total amount in the shopping cart is 29.99 and the product in the shopping cart is Sauce Labs Backpack

+## Pass/fail rate
+100%